ZAN3O/Reminder-App/README.md

 # Reminder

-This is a reminder app connected to a database ( firebase ).
+This is an IOS reminder app connected to a database ( firebase ).

 [WIP ⚠️ ] Implementing a sharing system.